No items found.

 The therapist blends into the family system, building a rapport with all members to understand familial interactions better.
 This trust-building technique facilitates the therapist's ability to guide the family through change.

 This technique is crucial when family boundaries are unclear or crossed frequently, leading to issues like enmeshment or disengagement.
-The therapist assists in establishing appropriate boundaries between family members, promoting respect for individuality and privacy.
+The therapist assists in establishing appropriate boundaries between one family member and another, promoting respect for individuality and privacy.

 7. Detriangulation